datalad-handbook/book/docs/usecases/inm7_usinghammerpants.rst

    --source <ID/URL> \
    mynewdataset/inputs/...

-Datasets are identified through their ID or a URL
+Datasets are identified through their :term:`dataset ID` or a URL to the remote storage.

 .. todo::

    - How do people get to know these IDs?
 This needs an example.
    - At which point does Alex create projects for people?
+   - What's with ``datalad ria-install-ephemeral inm7-storage:5a6b3c4c-0d0e-11ea-bf7c-f0d5bf7b5561 mydataset``

 Installing the datasets as subdatasets into the analysis project dataset establishes a link between the datasets, and ensures modularity.